Meet Our Coaches

 Viktor loves helping kids build confidence, focus, and problem-solving skills through chess in a fun and supportive environment.

-Coach Ken
+Coach Archit

 Portrait of Coach DJ, smiling chess coach with a background in competitive college chess